-23 Major Signs of Marriage Trouble a Shocking Number of People Don't See Coming
+17 Subtle Signs of Divorce Most People Don't See Coming

 Your high-conflict relationship has turned into a no-conflict relationship.

 If you used to fight a lot and have suddenly stopped, it might seem like a relief.
-But in many cases, that's actually a sign your marriage might be failing, says Allison Zamani, an associate marriage and family therapist and an associate professional clinical counselor at the Center for Mindful Psychotherapy.
-It takes an effort to argue—and if you both already see the writing on the wall for your relationship (whether it's conscious or subconscious), you might think it's no longer worth it.
+But in many cases, that's actually a sign your marriage could be failing, says Allison Zamani, AMFT, APCC.
+It takes an effort to argue, and if you both already see the writing on the wall for your relationship—whether it's conscious or subconscious—you might think it's no longer worth it.

 "It can sometimes feel like if you're not fighting then everything is working," says Zamani.
 "But often, when a relationship changes from being high-conflict to no conflict, it's an indication that one of the partners has stopped feeling that the relationship is worth investing in."